 Application and Doctoral Fellowship Nomination

-Due to the rigorous nature of the program, applicants should have combined verbal and quantitative GRE scores of at least 301, a GRE analytical writing score of at least 4.0, and a minimum GPA of 3.0 at the undergraduate level or 3.5 in a master's program.
-Admission is based on the individual's total profile, with special attention given to those with professional experience relevant to education policy.
-Those students who have completed calculus and statistics courses prior to arriving on campus will more readily satisfy the prerequisites for the program's research methods sequence.
+In addition to meeting university requirements for admission to the Graduate School, the successful applicants to the program typically have combined GRE scores over 300, an analytic writing score of 4.0 or higher, and a minimum grade-point average of 3.0 undergraduate or 3.5 in a master's program.
+Admission is based on the individual's total profile, with special attention given to those with professional experience in education policy.
+Those students who have quantitative GRE scores above the 40th percentile and/or who have completed calculus and statistics courses prior to arriving on campus will more readily satisfy the prerequisites for the program's research methods sequence.

-Any questions should be directed to our Graduate Coordinator Dr. Dirk van Raemdonck at email@example.com.
+Any questions should be directed to our Graduate Coordinator, Tom Bennett, Ed.D., J.D., at email@example.com.

-You will need to arrange the following for submission to the Graduate School:
+You will need to arrange the following application materials for submission to the Graduate School, through the admissions website:

 - GRE test scores, from a test taken within the past 5 years, sent directly from the Educational Testing Service.
 This is required of all applicants.

-- Transcripts of all college and university-level coursework directly from the registrars of the institutions you have attended.
+- Official transcripts of all college- and university-level coursework, received directly from the registrars of the institutions you have attended.

 - At least two letters of recommendation.
 The admissions website has a function that allows you to invite people to upload letters of recommendation.
 These letters should be written by persons (supervisors, professors, etc.) who are in a position to evaluate your capability to undertake a demanding doctoral program in education policy.
 Please ensure that all letters are printed on the person's institutional letterhead and are signed by hand.

-- Your application essay of 1000 words or fewer, in which you share your background and reasons for your interest in research related to education reform.
+- Statement of Purpose of 1,000 words or fewer, in which you share your background and reasons for your interest in research related to education policy and reform.

-The Ph.D. program in Education Policy takes in students once a year in August only.
-To be eligible for admission and fellowship consideration, all application materials must be received by the University of Arkansas Graduate School and the Department of Education Reform no later than January 10 in the year of intended entry.
+The Ph.D. in Education Policy program takes in students once a year, in August only.
+To be eligible for admission and fellowship consideration, all application materials must be received by the Graduate School no later than Jan.
+10 in the year of intended entry.
 Applications for admission received after this date will be evaluated only on a space-available basis at the discretion of the department.